Minke-Labs/minke-wallet/README.md

 In a real device connected through USB

--   react-native run-ios --device "Marcos iPhone"
+-   expo run:ios -d "Marcos iPhone"

 To build a test version out of it: